 For engines that don't support shared templates, DS does the following after the sync completes:

 - Generates a clickserver URL for each item.

 - Retraffics the items and clickserver URLs back out to the engine.
 When you view the items in the engine you'll see the DS clickserver URL instead of the landing page URL you defined.
 Recall that DS keeps a copy of the original landing page URL in its Landing page column.

 This applies to any item that defines its own landing page URL except ads.
 DS does not generate clickserver URLs for ads.

-The sync will not start until all pending operations have been trafficked or received an error.
+Sync won't start until all pending operations have been trafficked or received an error.
 For example, if you just modified a campaign, DS will need to traffic the change to the engine or send an error before the sync can begin.

-- The sync will skip:
+- Sync will skip:

 - Items that DS doesn't support (such as image ads).